Sports in Dallas: Ultimate Frisbee

 The Dallas Legion, formerly the Dallas Roughnecks, compete in the Ultimate Frisbee Association (UFA).
 The Legion's home field is the John Paul II High School Stadium in Plano, Texas.
 The team played its first season in 2016, finishing 17–0 and was crowned the AUDL Champions in its inaugural season.
 The Roughnecks are the only team to compete in Championship Weekend (Final 4) each of the last 4 seasons (and the only team to finish in the top 4 every season in its history).
 It announced that the team has suspended operation from the UFA in 2024.

 Esports

 The Dallas Fuel competes in the Overwatch League.
 The Fuel were one of the league's 12 founding teams.
 The Fuel won their first OWL championship in the 2022 season after defeating the San Francisco Shock in the 2022 Grand Finals.
 The team disbanded before the folding of the Overwatch League on September 30, 2023.

 Rugby Union

-The Dallas Jackals of Major League Rugby are the first professional rugby team in DFW.
+The Dallas Jackals of Major League Rugby were the first professional rugby team in DFW.
 The team was announced on June 5, 2020, and began play in February 2022.
-The team plays home games at Choctaw Stadium in Arlington.
+The team played home games at Choctaw Stadium in Arlington.
 The club ceased operations in September 2024.